Culture

 Cook the beef and the dry fish with 1 bulb of diced onion and the stock cubes till done.

 Wash and cut the scent leaves into tiny pieces.
-The scent leaves gives the Banga stew (Ofe Akwu) its unique aroma and taste.
+The scent leaves give the Banga stew (Ofe Akwu) its unique aroma and taste.
 If you are outside Nigeria, this may be hard to find, so you can use pumpkin leaves or any other vegetable in place of scent leaves.
 If cooking Delta-style Banga Soup for starch, you should either cook this soup without vegetables or use dried and crushed bitter leaves.

 Cut the remaining bulb of onion.
 Pound the crayfish, ogiri okpei, and pepper in a mortar and set aside.
 You can also grind them with a dry mill.